 Blendlove (Vegan, Raw & Wholefood) 1/253 Ferry Road, Southport

-Nude Sisters Whole Food Kitchen (Vegetarian) Cnr Sunshine Blvd & Markeri St., Mermaid Waters
+Nude Sisters Whole Food Kitchen (Vegan) Cnr Sunshine Blvd & Markeri St., Mermaid Waters

 Georgia Homer and Rebecca Askey are the nude sisters.
 Neither nude nor sisters, actually.
 It’s all about the concept; the dream of getting back to basics.
-Their gorgeous cafe caters for vegetarian breakfasts and lunch.
-The mainstay is their gorgeous cake cabinet full of raw, vegan cakes and slices that delight and intrigue us.
-How could anyone ever leave without one!
+Their mainstay began as a gorgeous cake cabinet full of raw, vegan cakes and slices that delight and intrigue us.
+Now, however their business has expanded, the gorgeous cafe catering for vegan breakfasts and lunch.

-Chi Ran (Vegan friendly) Pacific Fair (downstairs in food court), Broadbeach
+Chi Ran (Vegetarian, Vegan friendly) Pacific Fair (downstairs in food court), Broadbeach

 Chi Ran is a new vegetarian bar in the western section of Pacific Fair.
 With the same chef as Tian Ran, the style here is Chinese vegetarian, although the flavours are milder than Tian Ran.
 All meals are under $12 – rice paper rolls, sushi, gluten-based mock meat and vegetables served with brown or white rice.
 All dishes can be made gluten-free or vegan on request.